eag1ex/coingecko-exchange/README.md

 #### Notes
-- Not tested for production as yet.
+- Not optimized for mobile as yet.

 ##### LICENSE